lightly-io/the-lightly-method/README.md

 2. Do all the practical work: find the time, email participants, recommend books.
 3. Make sure everyone get's their chance to say what's on their mind.
 4. Make the sessions run smooth.
 5. Be well read and curious as h*ck.
 Read, think, listen, watch, learn, learn, learn.
 The more perspectives you can bring in, the more ideas you can bring into the sessions.
+Philosophy, leadership, psychology, organizational theory, productivity, technology, biology ... voraciousness is key.

 ### Literature
 Some basic knowledge on productivity and stress is helpful for the participants.
 You could just teach them this, or recommend them a few books.
 I find that the combination of Daniel Golemans "Focus", Mihaly Czikszentmihaly's "Flow" and Chade Meng-Tan's "Search Inside Yourself" make a good basis of knowledge.

 ## Measurements
-Send out a google form before the first session.
+Send out a Google form before the first session.
 The Google form should be anonymous and measure sustainability and productivity from a subjective level on a scale of 1-10.
 Set a goal with the group on what numbers you want to reach.
 Once you've reached your goals, there's no need for more sessions.

 ## Asking questions
 During the session, each participant will take turn to share their greatest obstacle to sustainable productivity.
 Your role as a facilitator is to ask questions about this obstacle.
-The goal is either to come up with a new way to see it, or the create an experiment where we could perhaps remove it or work with it.
+The goal is either to come up with a new way to see it, or the create an experiment where we could perhaps remove it.

 I've listed benefits under each question to clarify the point of asking them.
 Not all benefits will come of each question, and if you notice that a question doesn't seem to bring any benefit, just stop asking it.

-### 0: Ask what method of reflection, if any, they used to come up with this
+### 1: What method of reflection, if any, did you use to come up with the obstacle?
 Benefit: See that reflection is necessary.
 Benefit: Know which ways of reflection are most effective.
 Benefit: If no reflection has been performed, realize that this is just top-of-mind, and maybe not the root cause of the problem.
 Incentive to reflect more until next time.

-### 1: Tell the group what your greatest obstacle to sustainable productivity is
+### 2: What is the greatest obstacle to your sustainable productivity?
 Benefit: Just telling others might be helpful.
 Benefit: Note that there are people listening.
 I'm not alone.